will18870/bu-sase.github.io/README.md

 # bu-sase
-BU SASE's official website for 2022-2023
+BU SASE's retired website for 2022-2023 (no backend)